grnet/djnro/docs/installation/upgrading-from-1.2.md

 The third-party `RemoveUnneededVaryHeadersMiddleware` middleware has been removed.

-### Venue info configuration
+### Venue info configuration change

-DjNRO now allows users to specify location types from a range of pre-defined options, such as *Professional Office* or *Research and Development Facility*.
+Venue info can now be specified from a list of descriptive messages instead of specifying a numerical code.
+For example, instead of specifying *2,7*, you can select *Professional Office* from a drop-down menu.
+This removes the need to look up the definition of each code.

 ### Contact type